David Sumberg

-David Anthony Gerald Sumberg (born 2 June 1941 in Stoke-on-Trent, Staffordshire) is a British politician, and former Member of the European Parliament for the North West England region for the Conservative Party.
+David Anthony Gerald Sumberg (born 2 June 1941) is a British politician, and former Member of the European Parliament for the North West England region for the Conservative Party.
 He was first elected to the European Parliament in 1999 and stood down in 2009.
 Before this he was the Member of Parliament for Bury South, north of Manchester, from 1983 to 1997 when he lost in the Labour landslide to Ivan Lewis.